MusicConnectionMachine/RelationshipsG3/README.md

  }
 ```
 `Note:`
+This is in refernce to structure given by team-2.
-Change the path to the absolute path of the "test.txt" file in the example directory
+Also change the path to the absolute path of the "test.txt" file in the example directory
 4. Then click on the send.
 In response to that you will get the required result.